COMPREHENSIVE BIO: FOUNDER & PRINCIPAL - Nkechi Taifa, Esq.

 Taifa served as legislative counsel for the American Civil Liberties Union from 1991-1996 where she was the principal spokesperson on criminal justice and civil rights issues; policy counsel for the Women’s Legal Defense Fund from 1989-1991; staff attorney for the National Prison Project from 1984-1987; Office Manager and Network Organizer for the Washington Office on Africa from 1980-1983; elementary school teacher at NationHouse Watoto School from 1977-1980, and as founder and director of a Saturday School for youth during the 1970s.
 She also maintained a general criminal and civil law practice in the District of Columbia between 1987-1991, representing indigent adult and juvenile clients, and specializing in employment discrimination law.

 Nkechi Taifa served as the principal author of the Advancement Project’s report, “Re-Enfranchisement!
 A Guide for Individual Restoration of Voting Rights in States that Permanently Disenfranchise Former Felons” (2002).
-She was a contributing author to Black Reparations: American Slavery and its Vestiges; Reparations Yes: The Legal and Political Reasons Why Blacks Should be Paid for the Enslavement of Our Ancestors; and Decolonization U.S.A.
+She was a contributing author to Black Reparations: American Slavery and its Vestiges; and Reparations Yes: The Legal and Political Reasons Why Blacks Should be Paid for the Enslavement of Our Ancestors; and Decolonization U.S.A.

-Nkechi has served on the boards of numerous organizations, and has received awards and honors.
-She has served as consultant to various organizations and projects, and been interviewed and quoted extensively in the national and local electronic and print media.
-Reported legal cases with Taifa as counsel include Shepherd v.
+Reported civil and criminal legal cases with Taifa as counsel include Shepherd v.
 American Broadcasting Companies, 864 F. Supp.
 486 (D.C.
 Cir.
 1994); 62 F.3d 1469 (D.C.
 Cir.
 1995); U.S. v.
 Whitehorn, 710 F. Supp.
-803 (1989); Knop v.
+803 (1989); U.S. v.
+Marilyn Buck and Mutulu Shakur, 690 F. Supp.
+1291 (SDNY) 1988; and Knop v.
 Johnson, 655 F. Supp.
 871 (WD Mich 1987).